AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-issues-error-when-making-assignment.md

 ---
-title: "Issues: Error when making an advanced assignment to an issue"
+title: 'Issues: Error when making an advanced assignment to an issue'
-description: "When a user attempts to make an advanced assignment to an issue in Workfront, the issue is not assigned, and the user sees an error message."
+description: When a user attempts to make an advanced assignment to an issue in Workfront, the issue is not assigned, and the user sees an error message.
 hidefromtoc: yes
 feature: Work Management
+exl-id: d2064462-9e63-4eaf-bb01-4fa6b0f4205f
 ---
 # Issues: Error when making an advanced assignment to an issue

 When a user attempts to make an advanced assignment to an issue in Workfront, the issue is not assigned, and the user sees the following error message: